Relational Memory: Native In-Memory Accesses on Rows and Columns

 \lstset{escapechar=@,style=customsql}

 This query only requires accessing three out of the ten columns, and can be evaluated using an \plimvar variable as follows:

 \lstset{escapechar=@,style=customc}

 Note that this is a simplified code snippet.
 To optimize for performance, one can implement state-of-the-art approaches including \emph{predication}~\cite{Allen1983,August1997} to avoid branch misprediction and \emph{vectorization}~\cite{Boncz2008} to increase locality and computation efficiency.
 Orthogonally to those optimization strategies, we focus on minimizing data movement. \Plimvar variables fetch only relevant columns from memory leading to optimal cache utilization.
 The moment an \plimvar variable is registered (Listing~\ref{lst:query-c}, line~\ref{line:reg}), the geometry of the access is defined (that is, the pattern of scattered accesses on the original data), and when the data is first accessed---i.e., when the statement \texttt{cg[0].num\_fld3 > 10} is evaluated---the \sysName starts projecting only the relevant columns.
-To better understand how the \sysName handles on-the-fly column projection, we present its design in detail in Section~\ref{sec:design}.
+We present the design of \sysName in detail in Section~\ref{sec:design}.